Why Apple is pushing the term 'spatial computing' along with its new Vision Pro headset

 Why Apple is pushing the term ‘spatial computing’ along with its new Vision Pro headset

-It’s an esoteric mode of technology that Apple executives and their marketing gurus are trying to thrust into the mainstream while avoiding other more widely used terms such as “augmented reality” and “virtual reality” to describe the transformative powers of a product that’s being touted as potentially monumental as the the iPhone that came out in 2007.
+It’s an esoteric mode of technology that Apple executives and their marketing gurus are trying to thrust into the mainstream.
+This while avoiding other more widely used terms such as “augmented reality” and “virtual reality” to describe the transformative powers of a product that’s being touted as potentially monumental as the iPhone that came out in 2007.

 “We can’t wait for people to experience the magic,” Apple CEO Tim Cook gushed Thursday while discussing the Vision Pro with analysts.